superbolt08/OpenStream/README.md

 ## Getting Started

+## Set Up
+1. Run `npm i` to install packages.
+May need `sudo` if on WSL

 ### Running the Containers

+1. Make sure you have docker installed and open on your computer
+2. Navigate to the project folder
+3. Fill out the *.env.dev* file from the *.example.env.dev* file

 To build and start all the services, run the following command in your project directory:

 ```bash
 docker compose --env-file .env.dev up --build